saurabhguptasg/cf-DotNetContoso/README.md

     queueConnectionString: Endpoint=sb://xxxxxxxxxx.servicebus.windows.net/;SharedAccessKeyName=read-write;SharedAccessKey=xxxxxxSomeBase64EncodedStringxxxxx

+When creating the above services, please be sure to use only the variable names `connectionString` and `queueConnectionString` since the apps look for these strings when parsing the `VCAP_SERVICES` environment variable.

 The code is provided pre-built so you can push without compiling the code.

 There are batch files in each project folder (`demo1.bat` in contoso-university-V1 and `demo2.bat` in contoso-university-V2) that will issue the right push command and bind the right services.